 Special Agent Drew Cady is on the mend, both physically and emotionally, as he works on the FBI’s Medicare Fraud Strike Force in Minneapolis.
 Chasing white collar criminals is a far cry from hunting serial killers and Cady basks in the glow of his newer, more laid-back lifestyle, that is, until a young woman’s body possessing a most-disturbing characteristic is pulled from Lake Superior outside of Duluth.
 And if being ordered to investigate this case isn’t bad enough, Cady’s former boss—Assistant Director Roland Jund—has killed a fellow agent and stands accused of being a spy.
 Now Agent Cady must draw upon every last bit of experience he has to clear his friend’s name while at the same time ensuring that no more innocent lives are extinguished by a sadistic killer with a taste for blood.

-The Lynchpin is coming to a bookstore near you in the fall of 2014. . . .
+The Lynchpin is coming to a bookstore near you in February of 2015. . . .

 Jeff's mystery/thriller, The Chessman (a serial killer is in hot pursuit of his own copycat), was listed by Publishers Weekly as one of the best new books for the Week of May 21, 2012.

 Burton delivers an outstanding serial killer thriller that will impress even seasoned practitioners of this subgenre.

 —Publishers Weekly (A Starred Review)